dave-code-ruiz/elkbledom/README.md

       - 0
     brightness: 255
 ```

 ## Known issues

-1. If you use mobile app to connect to strip, you need to disconnect it first, only one device can be connected over bluetooth to led strip.
+1. Only one device can be connected over bluetooth to the led strip.
+If you are using the mobile app to connect to strip, or used `gatttool` to query the device, you need to disconnect from the LED strip first.
-2. Live state polling dont work.
+2. Live state polling doesn't work.
 3. I am waiting for read status value:

             ```

             future = asyncio.get_event_loop().create_future()
             await self._device.start_notify(self._read_uuid, create_status_callback(future))
             # PROBLEMS WITH STATUS VALUE, I HAVE NOT VALUE TO WRITE AND GET STATUS
             await self._write(bytearray([0xEF, 0x01, 0x77]))
             await asyncio.wait_for(future, 5.0)
             await self._device.stop_notify(self._read_uuid)

             ```

 ## Credits

 This integration will not be possible without the awesome work of this github repositories:

 https://www.home-assistant.io/integrations/led_ble/